CD Player / DAC / Preamplifier

 - Technical Specifications

-Colour Black Warranty 1 year (local) Availability Available Product Type Amplifier (Headphone), Amplifier (Preamplifier), DAC (Digital-Analog Converter), DVD / CD Player Style/Type Desktop Features DSD, Line-in, Line-out, MQA (Master Quality Authenticated), Optical Input, Optical Output DAC ESS Sabre32 9018 Frequency Response (Hz) 20Hz - 20kHz (± 0.2dB) Signal-to-Noise Ratio (SNR) <-100dB A Weighted (Balanced) <-98dB A Weighted (Unbalanced) Input Connectivity Coaxial, Optical, RCA, USB Output Connectivity 6.35mm Stereo, TOSLINK Optical (SPDIF), Coaxial (SPDIF), RCA / Phono, XLR Balanced
+Colour Black Warranty 3 years (local) Availability Available Product Type Amplifier (Headphone), Amplifier (Preamplifier), DAC (Digital-Analog Converter), DVD / CD Player Style/Type Desktop Features DSD, Line-in, Line-out, MQA (Master Quality Authenticated), Optical Input, Optical Output DAC ESS Sabre32 9018 Frequency Response (Hz) 20Hz - 20kHz (± 0.2dB) Signal-to-Noise Ratio (SNR) <-100dB A Weighted (Balanced) <-98dB A Weighted (Unbalanced) Input Connectivity Coaxial, Optical, RCA, USB Output Connectivity 6.35mm Stereo, TOSLINK Optical (SPDIF), Coaxial (SPDIF), RCA / Phono, XLR Balanced Microphone None

 - User Reviews